ascott02/IRTForests/slides.md

   </div>
   <div class="col">

-- Pearson 0.962: δ spikes pinpoint the rare ambiguous digits despite overall high accuracy.
+- Pearson 0.962 keeps δ tied to mean tree error despite the high accuracy ceiling.
-- Outliers (δ > 12) correspond to stroke-collided 3/5/8 and 4/9 pairs flagged for curation.
-- Long negative tail shows the majority of digits are trivial for the ensemble.
+- δ > 12 corresponds to stroke-collided 3/5/8 and 4/9 pairs; the long negative tail is trivial for the ensemble.

   </div>
 </div>